 A principal needs to delegate information collection to agents, and agents differ in their privately known ability of information acquisition.
 What is the optimal approval mechanism for the principal to make the right decision?
 Is it better to let the principal specify the information collection regime (e.g., when to report) or allow the agent, who has the information advantage, to have the discretion?

-I am currently supported by the Azrieli Foundation as an international postdoctoral fellow in the academic year 2024-2025.
+I was previously supported by the Azrieli Foundation as an international postdoctoral fellow in the academic year 2024-2025.

 I've been a referee for: Economics Letters, Games and Economic Behavior, International Economic Review, International Journal of Game Theory, Journal of Industrial Economics, Journal of Mathematical Economics, and Review of Economic Design, Social Choice and Welfare.